 If you want to take the slow feeding experience to the next level, consider a snuffle mats.
 These try to mimic the foraging experience by making your dog work to find every last piece of their food.
 Not only will they slow your pet down, but they’re also mentally stimulating and can reduce anxiety.

-You can also attempt to make your own (there are a lot of guides online) but be aware that if it’s not correctly constructed it could break apart and be a choking risk.
+You can also attempt to make your own (this guide on how to make a snuffle mat that Scratch did with Frankie is your best bet) but be aware that if it’s not correctly constructed it could break apart and be a choking risk.
 So maybe don’t attempt if you’re new to DIY.

 Games & Toys